slackapi/bolt-js/docs/_deployments/serverless-framework.md

 **1. Start your local servers**

-First, use the Serverless Framework to listen for an AWS Lambda function event:
+First, use the `serverless offline` command to listen for an AWS Lambda function event:

 ```zsh
 npx serverless offline --noPrependStageInUrl